The Victim (1980 film)

+The film focuses on the hostile relationship between two adoptive brothers, and one brother's obsessive pursuit of his sister-in-law.

 Plot

 Chun-yau (Bryan Leung) was adopted as a little orphan boy by a humble rich man under one rainy-night who already had a mean young son.
-Chun-yau has developed into a fine kung fu fighter who is on the run with his newly-wedded wife Yuet-yee (Fanny Wang) from his step-brother Cho-wing (Chang Yi), whom is madly after his sister-in-law.
-The jealous son holds a grudge against his stepbrother because he blames Chun-yau for the loss of his eye (and now wears a jade patch over the eye).
+Chun-yau has developed into a fine kung fu fighter who is on the run with his newly-wedded wife Yuet-yee (Fanny Wang) from his adoptive brother Cho-wing (Chang Yi), who is madly in love with his sister-in-law.
+The jealous son holds a grudge against his adoptive brother because he blames Chun-yau for the loss of his eye (and now wears a jade patch over the eye).
 Now, Cho-wing has made it his goal to hunt down Chun-yau and his bride, prompting the newlyweds to spend their lives together running in fear from the gang leader.

 One fine day, Fatty (Sammo Hung) spots Chun-yau helping an old man from being crushed by a loaded-cart.
 Fatty challenges Chun-yau but is ultimately defeated.
 However, Chun-yau is not interested in becoming Fatty's master since he is more worried about his own domestic problems.
-Apparently Fatty has promised his ancestors that he shall learn proper kung fu by training under the man who beats him (and Chun-yau is the first to do so.).
+Apparently Fatty has promised his ancestors that he shall learn proper kung fu by training under the man who beats him (and Chun-yau is the first to do so).
 However, Chun-yau and his wife are trying to keep a low profile and they want nothing to do with Fatty, as all he does is attract attention.
 Fatty, meanwhile, can't help but wonder why such a great martial artist lives in fear.